Luxury Coliving: What It Is and Whether It's Worth the Price

 The luxury coliving brochure won't tell you this part.

 Spontaneity gets scheduled.
 A lot of luxury colivings run tight programming.
-Monday is yoga, Wednesday is the wine pairing workshop, Friday is the networking dinner.
-This sounds wonderful until you realize you want to skip all of it and just cook with your new friends at 10pm on a Tuesday.
+Monday is yoga, Wednesday is the wine pairing workshop, and Friday is the networking dinner.
+This sounds wonderful until you realize you'd rather skip all of it and cook with your new friends at 10pm on a Tuesday.
 Structured fun stops feeling like fun around week two.

 The community is small.
-Luxury spaces typically run 8–20 people at a time.
-That's not automatically a bad thing, but it means if you don't click with this particular group, there's not much to rotate to.
+Luxury spaces typically host 8 to 20 people at a time.
+That's not automatically bad, but if you don't click with this particular group, there aren't many other people to meet.

 You pay whether you use it or not.
 The pool, the spa, the daily breakfast.
 You're billed for all of it whether you're traveling that week, eating out every day, or working 14-hour stretches and skipping everything social.
 That's a brutal calculation when you finally do the math at the end of the month.

 Location sometimes suffers.
 The best luxury colivings are in beautiful but remote spots.
-Gorgeous for photos, harder when you need a good espresso in under 10 minutes or a pharmacy on a Tuesday morning.
+Great for photos, less convenient when you need a good espresso in under 10 minutes or a pharmacy on a Tuesday morning.

 what to actually look for in a coliving before booking.
 This checklist has saved people from expensive mistakes.